-In the case of the Food Safety Modernization Act, the process actually worked.
-Just after the new year, the Food and Drug Administration decided to delay enforcement of four FSMA provisions — indefinitely.
+In the case of the Food Safety Modernization Act, the process worked.
+After the new year, the Food and Drug Administration decided to delay enforcement of four FSMA provisions — indefinitely.

 Among other things, the broad scope of the FSMA has made compliance more time-consuming than anyone (in Washington, anyway) might have anticipated.